fjames86/ftw/README.md

 are used as shortcuts for menu items.
 Ctrl+F brings up a Find dialog to search for a given symbol.
 Ctrl+Q quits.

-## 3.3 Dragdrop
+## 4.3 Dragdrop
 This shows how to support drag and drop functionality by handling the WM_DROPFILES message.

-## 3.4 Pong
+## 4.4 Pong
 This is a small and not very well written example of how you might go about writing games.
 It's just a silly little pong game but shows the basic idea.

-## 3.5 Icon
+## 4.5 Icon
 Shows how to add icons and other graphics

-## 3.6 Minesweeper
+## 4.6 Minesweeper
 Simple minesweeper game.

+## 4.7 Tetris
+Simple tetris clone.

+## 4.8 Macroman
+Simple pacman clone.

-# 4. Notes
+# 5. Notes
 Requires CFFI.
-Developed on Windows 8.1 and Windows 7 but should work on basically any version because all the APIs are pretty stable and haven't changed for a long time.
+Developed on Windows 8.1 and Windows 7 using SBCL but should work on basically any Windows version because all the APIs are pretty stable and haven't changed for a long time.
+Should work with any Lisp implementation which provides FFI callbacks

+## 5.1 TODO
+ - [ ] Try with CCL, Lispworks etc.
+ - [ ] Better error handling.

 Licensed under the terms of the MIT license.